Quick Summary

 Phenotype: Affected dogs display signs of neurotoxicity following administration of certain drugs, such as ivermectin, acepromazine, loperamide, digoxin, and others.
 Signs may include tremors, impaired coordination (i.e., ataxia), excess salivation, seizures, slow heart rate (i.e., bradycardia), dilated pupils and respiratory arrest.

-Mode of Inheritance: Autosomal dominant with incomplete penetrance
+Mode of Inheritance: Autosomal incomplete dominance with incomplete penetrance

 Breeds appropriate for testing: Mixed breed dogs and purebred dogs, particularly of the following breeds: Australian Shepherd, Border Collie, Collie, English Shepherd, German Shepherd, Longhaired Whippet, McNab Shepherd, Miniature Australian Shepherd, Old English Sheepdog, Rough Collie, Shetland Sheepdog, Silken Windhound, Smooth Collie, Wäller, and White Swiss Shepherd.